How to Help the Leatherback Sea Turtle: 2026 Volunteer Guide

 Discovering Turtle Nests

-Seeing a nesting sea turtle and protecting the breeding grounds of these beloved animals is a rewarding experience.
-With nesting season typically between March-October, if you’ve strolled the beaches of top nesting regions from the Padre Island National Seashore in Texas to the Archie Carr National Wildlife Refuge in Florida to the Bald Head Island Conservancy in North Carolina, chances are you’ve been just steps away from sea turtle nests.
+Watching a nesting sea turtle work is a rare kind of quiet drama.
+With nesting season running March through October, anyone who has walked the sands from the Padre Island National Seashore in Texas to the Archie Carr National Wildlife Refuge in Florida to the Bald Head Island Conservancy in North Carolina has probably been within a few steps of a nest without knowing it.

-The female turtle then leaves the nest – which by instinct was on the same beach where she herself was hatched years earlier – and will not return.
-There is no care for the nest nor any nurturing of the hatchlings.
+She then leaves.
+By instinct she has returned to the same beach where she herself hatched years earlier.
+There is no care for the nest and no nurturing of the hatchlings.
+That is where the volunteers come in.

-It is a common misconception that the phase of the Moon impacts when sea turtles hatch.
-In fact, it is the sand temperature that has most impact on when the hatchlings break out of their shells and begin to struggle to the surface, a beautiful event colloquially known as a “turtle boil” because dozens of small hatchlings can make it appear as if the sand itself is boiling with their emergence.
+It is a common misconception that the phase of the Moon controls when sea turtles hatch.
+In fact, sand temperature does most of the work.
+A hatch is called a “turtle boil” because dozens of small hatchlings pouring up out of the sand at once can make the surface look like it is bubbling.

-Once they’ve surfaced, hatchlings instinctively move toward the brightest light source, which is often the Moon or stars reflected on the ocean water.
-The sound of waves might also provide some guidance to the minutes-old hatchlings, and they instinctively move along downward slopes to reach the edge of the water.
+Once they surface, hatchlings instinctively move toward the brightest light source, which is usually the Moon or stars reflected off ocean water.
+The sound of waves gives them a second cue, and they follow the downward slope of the sand toward the water.
+Any porch light or beach house floodlight can pull them the wrong way.

-Sea turtle hatchlings are vulnerable to seabirds, foxes, coyotes, cats, crabs, raccoons, and other predators.
-Nevertheless, they rush to the water to disappear beneath the waves, heading out to sargassum floats where they will feed and grow for several years, before beginning their own nesting cycles when they are roughly 20 years old.
-Sadly, only 1/1,000 hatchlings survive to become sexually mature.
+Sea turtle hatchlings are hunted by seabirds, foxes, coyotes, cats, crabs, and raccoons before they even reach the surf.
+Those that make it disappear beneath the waves and drift out to sargassum floats, where they feed and grow for several years before starting their own nesting cycles around age 20.
+Only 1 in 1,000 hatchlings survives to become sexually mature.

 Mass Nesting Events